DePayFi/widgets/README.md

 import DePayWidgets from '@depay/widgets'
 ```

-Make sure you install DePay widgets peer dependencies, too, in case your project does not have them installed yet:
+Make sure you install DePay widgets peer dependencies, too, in case your project does not have them installed already:

 ```
 yarn add ethers react react-dom
 ```

+or

 ```
 npm install ethers react react-dom --save